Yale Summer Session in New Haven & Berlin: Intermediate German I & II | Study Abroad | Yale University

 Housing

 Homestays are an integral part of this program.
-This living arrangement provides participants with the opportunity to learn more about the host culture, increase language proficiency, and form meaningful connections in the community.
-Students admitted into the program are expected to spend time getting to know their homestay family and be mindful of the need to balance time spent at home with time spent traveling or going out with friends.
-If you have any questions about living with a homestay family, we encourage you to reach out to the program instructor.
+The living arrangements provide participants with the opportunity to learn more about the host culture, increase language proficiency, and form meaningful connections in the community.
+Students admitted into the program are expected to spend time getting to know their homestay families and be mindful of the need to balance time spent at home with time exploring the city or going out with friends.
+If participants have any questions about living with a homestay family, they are encouraged to reach out to the program director.

 Participants must depart housing on the last day of the program.